5ecompendium/bestiary/_creatures/tsathar-monk.md

 reach 5 ft., one target.
 Hit: 8 (1d8 + 4) bludgeoning damage,
 and the target must succeed on a DC 14 Constitution saving throw or be stunned until the end of the tsathar’s next turn.

+### Reactions

+***Deflect Missiles.*** If the tsathar has one hand free, it can use its reaction in response to being hit with a ranged weapon attack.
+It reduces the damage by 14 (1d10 + 9).
+If it reduces the damage to 0, it can catch the missile if it is small enough for it to hold with one hand.